tom-howard/com2009/docs/course/assignment2/getting-started.md

 The first step however is to create your team's ROS Package.

 Your team's package will need to be hosted on GitHub, so each team member will need a GitHub account.
-Head to [GitHub](https://github.com) and set up an account if you don't already have one.
-Use your Sheffield email address (ending in `@sheffield.ac.uk`) to register[^github-pro].
+Head to [GitHub](https://github.com) and set up an account if you don't already have one[^github-pro].

 [^github-pro]: As a University of Sheffield student, you can apply for the [GitHub Student Developer Pack](https://education.github.com/pack), which gives you access to a range of developer tools including *GitHub Pro*.
 GitHub Pro allows you to have unlimited collaborators on your repositories, which might help you to collaborate on your ROS package with your team.